 Download the Flora Species List for the Camden LGA.

 This section provides information on:

-Threatened species may be listed at a state level under the NSW Threatened Species Conservation Act 1995 (TSC Act) or at a national level under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+Threatened species may be listed at a state level under the NSW Biodiversity Conservation Act 2016 (BC Act) or at a national level under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 The 5 threatened species at the state and national level which occur in Camden LGA include White-flowered Wax Plant (Cynanchum elegans), Camden White Gum (Eucalyptus benthamii), Spiked Rice-flower (Pimelia spicata), Brown Pomaderris (Pomaderris brunnea) and Magenta Lilly Pilly (Syzygium paniculatum).
 There is an endangered population of Native Pear (Marsdenia viridiflora R. Br.
 Subsp. viridiflora) in the Camden Local Government Area.

 Clearing for agriculture and urban development has significantly reduced the extent and condition of native vegetation across the Camden Local Government Area (LGA).
 Native vegetation is also being impacted by overgrazing, nutrient run-off, weed infestation, salinity, erosion and sedimentation.